Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 Today, speculation in the real estate market pits investors against first-home buyers.
 This has underpinned price increases that have significantly outstripped wage and salary growth.

-Since 1981, house prices in Auckland have increased at a faster rate than in the rest of New Zealand.
-Over the past 15 years they have trebled, and in the past five years they have increased by over 50 per cent.
+Auckland has the highest median house price in the country.
+Over the past 15 years the median house price in Auckland has nearly trebled, and in the past five years is has increased by over 35 per cent.

 The result is that a growing number of Aucklanders cannot afford to buy a home and will therefore not benefit from the financial security that home ownership traditionally provides.
 This puts them at a significant disadvantage in both the short and long-term.